ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 cl_teammate_color_5 | cl | Default: 189 44 150 255<br>
 cl_teammate_colors_show | cl, a, release | Default: 1<br>In competitive, 1 = show teammates as separate colors in the radar, scoreboard, etc., 2 = show colors and letters cl_test_list_entities | cl, cheat | test-list entities
-cl_tickpacket_desired_queuelength |  | Default: 99<br>Desired command queue length on the server, used to avoid command queue starvation due to packet loss.
-The effective value is the smaller of this value and cl_interp_ratio, hence the large default value.
-This value, multiplied by the tick interval, is added to cl_tickpacket_recvmargin_desired to obtain the effective desired recv margin. cl_tickpacket_recvmargin_adjust_limit |  | Default: 5<br>Recvmargin-based usercommand pacing will not speed up or slow down command pacing by more than N% compared to realtime cl_tickpacket_recvmargin_desired |  | Default: 5<br>Recvmargin-based usercommand pacing will try to maintain N ms margin between user command arriving at the server and the server needing that user command.
-See also cl_tickpacket_desired_queuelength. cl_tickpacket_recvmargin_enable | release | Default: true<br>Enable new method for pacing out usercommands that keeps a packet prepared at all times, and tries to send it to achieve a desired server recv margin cl_tickpacket_recvmargin_minsamples |  | Default: 10<br>Recvmargin-based usercommand pacing will not take action unless we have N samples cl_tickpacket_recvmargin_spew_interval | release | Default: 0<br>
+cl_tickpacket_desired_queuelength | user | Default: 0<br>This value, multiplied by the tick interval, is added to cl_tickpacket_recvmargin_desired to obtain the effective desired recv margin. cl_tickpacket_recvmargin_adjust_limit |  | Default: 5<br>Recvmargin-based usercommand pacing will not speed up or slow down command pacing by more than N% compared to realtime cl_tickpacket_recvmargin_desired |  | Default: 5<br>Recvmargin-based usercommand pacing will try to maintain N ms margin between user command arriving at the server and the server needing that user command.
+See also cl_tickpacket_desired_queuelength. cl_tickpacket_recvmargin_minsamples |  | Default: 10<br>Recvmargin-based usercommand pacing will not take action unless we have N samples cl_tickpacket_recvmargin_spew_interval | release | Default: 0<br>
 cl_tickpacket_recvmargin_timeconstant |  | Default: 0.4<br>Recvmargin-based usercommand pacing will remove 63.2% of the error in N seconds
-cl_tickpacket_recvmargin_window |  | Default: 0.75<br>Recvmargin-based usercommand pacing will use past N seconds
+cl_tickpacket_recvmargin_window |  | Default: 4<br>Recvmargin-based usercommand pacing will use past N seconds
 cl_tickpacket_send_every_tick |  | Default: true<br>Send a network packet each time we generate a new usercommand, even if our frame rate is slow and we generate multiple commands in one frame cl_ticks_warning_level | release | Default: 0<br>Print a message about problems with ticks and interpolation.
 0=never, 1=warnings, 2=all, even if hidden by interpolation cl_ticktiming | norecord, release | {print\|&lt;interval&gt;} \[summary\|detail\]  Print timing stats now, or set report interval